Iraq Museum: Foundation

 After World War I, archaeologists from Europe and the United States began several excavations throughout Iraq.
-In an effort to keep those findings from leaving Iraq, British traveller, intelligence agent, archaeologist, and author Gertrude Bell began collecting the artefacts in a government building in Baghdad in 1922.
-In 1926, the Iraqi government moved the collection to a new building and established the Baghdad Antiquities Museum, with Bell as its director.
+In an effort to keep those findings from leaving Iraq, Gertrude Bell (a British traveller, intelligence agent, archaeologist, and author) began collecting the artifacts in a government building in Baghdad in 1922.
+In 1926, on the 14th of June, the Iraqi government moved the collection to a new building and established the Baghdad Antiquities Museum, with Bell as its director.
 Bell died later that year; the new director was Sidney Smith.

 In 1966, the collection was moved again, to a two-story, 45000 m2 building in Baghdad's Al-Ṣāliḥiyyah neighborhood in the Al-Karkh district on the east side of the Tigris River.
 It is with this move that the name of the museum was changed to the Iraq Museum.
 It was originally known as the Baghdad Archaeological Museum.

 Bahija Khalil became the director of the Iraq Museum in 1983.
 She was the first woman director and she held that role until 1989.